Yuhala/montsalvat/README.md

 git clone https://github.com/graalvm/mx.git

 ```
 - GraalVM's JIT compiler works with the default JVM as a plugin with the help of the JVM compiler interface (JVMCI), and thus requires a JDK which supports a graal-compatible version of JVMCI.
-You can find a compatible version in the `graal-tee` folder: `openjdk-8u282+08-jvmci-21.1-b01-linux-amd64.tar.gz`.
+You can find a compatible version in the `montsalvat` folder: `openjdk-8u282+08-jvmci-21.1-b01-linux-amd64.tar.gz`.
 Other compatible versions can be found here: [jvmci releases](https://github.com/graalvm/graal-jvmci-8/releases).

 - Copy and extract this file in `graal-sgx-root`.